 Difficulty of Reapplication: 8.5

 – TWP 1500 Series would be an easy stain to reapply.
-A normal wood deck cleaner would be used to remove some dirt and grime, preppping for another coat.
+A normal wood deck cleaner would be used to remove some dirt and grime, prepping for another coat.

 Overall Score TWP 1500 Series at 2 Year Period: 8.5

 – TWP 1500 Series (and 100 Series) have been known to provide tops in terms of durability and color retention.
-They have always been one of the best stains and is one of our top choices.
+They have always been one of the best stains and are one of our top choices.
 Little to no fading on the railings.
-The deck surface faded to about 75% of the stain’ initial color after 2.5 years.
+The deck surface faded to about 75% of the stain’s initial color after 2.5 years.

 Stain Type: Semi-Transparent – Oil-Based